 I’ll let you in on a secret that still surprises me, although I’ve seen it hundreds of times now.
 If you looked at the raw work of most professional writers, you’d be pretty underwhelmed.
 Professional writers get work because they hit their deadlines, they stay on message, and they don’t throw too many tantrums.
 Some pros have a great writing voice or a superb style, but as often as not, that gets in the way.

+Nouns ending in -ing are fine.
+4. 5.
+75 Books Every Writer Should Read.
 Whether you want to make writing your career or just want to know how to improve your writing so that you can pass your college courses, there is plenty of reading material out there to help you get inspired and hone your skills.

 Writing groups have proliferated online and some sites have thriving communities dedicated to helping their members improve and achieve their writing goals.
 Online writing workshops offer the convenience of getting crits on your work without having to leave the comfort of your home.
 At the same time, "real world" writing workshops continue to proliterate and do well.
-Free and Low Cost Ways to Market and Promote Your Book - theWritersSite

 “You have a responsibility to listen to the dissent in yourself.”
+A Transcript of Joss Whedon’s 2013 Wesleyan Commencement Speech.
+“You have a responsibility to listen to the dissent in yourself.”

 A Transcript of Joss Whedon’s 2013 Wesleyan Commencement Speech “You are all going to die.”
 Joss Whedon, famed writer, director, and living symbol of nerdly equality, opened Sunday’s Wesleyan graduation commencement speech with this statement, and like most things that issue forth from Whedon the humor of the statement masked a deep truth about living.
 Whedon was present to accept an honorary Master of Letters from his alma mater (class of ’87) and was charged with delivering the commencement speech for the graduating class of 2013.
-“You have a responsibility to listen to the dissent in yourself.”
-A Transcript of Joss Whedon’s 2013 Wesleyan Commencement Speech
+In it, the writer touched upon what it is to go forth and change the world, and how it begins with being present for the changes within yourself.
+“Two roads diverged in a wood and…” No!
+I sat through many graduations.
+That was it!
+So, what I’d like to say to all of you is that you are all going to die.
+This is a good commencement speech!
+You look great.
+And what you need to do is to honor that.